nshimiye/convert/README.md

 # convert
-turn one thing into another
+Turn one thing into another